 After working for Guinness in Ireland for 20 years David Tristram decided to come back to Sussex and start a nursery business.
 His family had long been interested in plants and his father, who worked in Stoke-on-Trent during the second war lecturing on gunnery, found and introduced Helleborus niger ‘Potters Wheel’.
 So it’s not surprising then that David also wanted to breed and introduce new plants.

 In 1973 David bought John Walbrugh’s 6-acre Homestead nursery.
+The site was given to John after his war service by the Land Settlement Association.
 John was from South Africa and had been partially blinded when clearing up anti-personnel bombs in Italy at the end of the war but had recovered enough sight to run a small tomato nursery.
 He had also developed an interest in and grown a collection of ornamental conifers.

 In 1972 John had been a founder member of a cooperative group called Fargro Plants (later to become The Farplants Group) started and run by Edward Back to grow garden plants for sale to the new ‘Garden Centres’.

 The cooperative idea attracted David and he worked the nursery with John for a year before John’s eyesight became too bad and he had to retire.
 His place was taken in 1974 by a young man called Tim Crowther who worked with David as the Nursery Manager for 38 years until his retirement in 2012.

 During this time the nursery was able to use its profits to quintuple its size to over 30 acres by purchasing additional land from its neighbours; building new glasshouses, polytunnels and outdoor growing beds; making a lorry loading bay; drilling a 350’ deep borehole for water; and constructing micropropagation laboratories.
 Through most of this development work we have also been lucky to have the engineering and practical skills of Steve Forrest who has been with us since 1977.